DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-09-07-helping-users-check-how-diverse-their-candidates-are.md

 ---
 title: Helping users check how diverse their candidates are
-description: We created a report showing the sex, disability, ethnicity and age of candidates applying compared to those recruited
+description: We created a report showing the sex, disability, ethnicity and age of candidates who apply to a provider and are recruited by them
 date: 2021-09-07
 tags:
   - MN029